This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 There are a lot more places that are worth visiting in Brittany and didn’t make it to that list, but isn’t a best of meant to be short?
 It was really hard to choose.
 I’m thinking of all the beautiful towns in Brittany, such as Quimper, Josselin, Vitre, Locronan, Douarnenez or Rochefort en Terre, for example.
 Or Carnac and its megalithic alignments.
 Or the island of Ouessant.
 And don’t get me started about all the lighthouses.
 You can live your whole life in Brittany and still find beautiful new spots to explore in the region!

-What would your Best of Brittany look like?
+Have you been to Brittany?
+What does your Best of Brittany look like?
 Share it in the comments below!

 My Best of Brittany map